omigroup/gltf-extensions/extensions/2.0/OMI_vehicle_body/mappings.md

 | **maxForce**         | Depends on thruster type | Comes in various sizes from 55 kN to 920 MN. |
 | **maxGimbal**        | Not available            | Empyrion thrusters do not gimbal.            |

-Empyrion allows toggling thrusters on and off, but does not have an override for the current force and current gimbal of a thruster.
+Empyrion allows toggling thrusters on and off, but does not have an override for the target force and target gimbal of a thruster.

 For hover thrusters, Empyrion's hover engines have a force measured in kN, the same as non-hover thrusters, but are handicapped so that they stop working beyond a certain height above the ground.
 For OMI_vehicle_hover_thruster, there is no artificial height limit, instead they operate with a force that is proportional to the distance from the ground - the closer to the ground, the more force they provide.
 The OMI_vehicle_hover_thruster `maxHoverEnergy` property is measured in Newton-meters (N⋅m or kg⋅m²/s² or Joules), so dividing this number by the amount of meters above the ground will give the force in Newtons (N).